LightningTo-Me/manuals/Channel_Request.md

 #### Why would anyone need that?

 In order to receive payments through lightning network, nodes need to have so-called *inbound capacity*.
 The easiest way to get inbound capacity is to ask another node to open a channel to you.
 This is exactly what we offer.
+[More on the topic.](http://medium.com/lightningto-me/60224aa13393)

 #### How do I request a channel?